Grynn-GmbH/Swiss-ERPNext/README.md

 $ bench restart
 ```

 ### Prerequisite / Settings

-in order to enable entries for fx rates for a particular currency you need to enable it through currencies.
+1. Frappe / ERPPNext should be installed
+2. Currencies which are enabled are the only ones for which FX rates are entered everyday
+3. Enable the currency you want as shown below.

 ![Enable Currency](./assets/currency.gif)

 ### Usage

-Using ESTV-SuisseTax-FX is fully automated, you just need to create a Sales Invoice and It Generates the PDF and Attaches it to Sales Invoice

-## Check Installed Applications
+Using ESTV-SuisseTax-FX is fully automated.
+Once installed, the FX rates are downloded everyday and entered into ERPNext.

+---

+### How to check whether an  APP is installed.

 #### Step 1: